-Or use white wine as a simple way to add even more flavor to poaching liquid for fillets like halibut, salmon, or bass.
+Or use white wine as a simple way to add even more flavor to poaching liquid for fillets and portions like halibut, salmon, or bass.
 Replace up to half the broth or water with white wine, and simmer just until the fish is flaky.
-(Keep in mind that red wine will affect the color of the seafood as it cooks.)

 Cooking with Beer

 Beer has been a traditional ingredient in shellfish recipes across the globe, from Belgium to Portugal to the American South.

 Mussels and clams can be steamed in a beer-infused broth with other aromatic ingredients for a quick and easy meal.
 This endlessly versatile method lets you experiment with different styles of beer, from wheaty Belgian ales to rich brown ales to refreshing lagers.

 Bring beer to a simmer with garlic and herbs, then add cleaned shellfish and other ingredients.
 Try chorizo sausage or kielbasa for a hearty dish, or cilantro and chilies for a Thai-inspired meal.
 Serve with crusty bread to sop up all that delicious broth.